Dec. 5, 2020

-I’m impressed from the opening chapter’s skillful language drew me right in.
+The opening chapter’s skillful language drew me right in.
 I wanted to find out about the narrator’s mind-altering and enthusiastic reaction over a book on fish, which he plans to duly explain to us.
-I think that we are in for something out of the ordinary and special.
+It’s apparent we are in for something out of the ordinary and special.

-Syd Barrett (one of many aliases for the narrator) is a huckster antique dealer, has found a magical book on fish and is obsessed with it.
+Syd Barrett (one of many aliases for the narrator) is a huckster antique dealer who happens on a magical book on fish and becomes obsessed with it.
 After making serious inquiries of its origin and shopping it to the experts, he is discouraged by their disinterested reaction and ends up hanging around a bar where he loses the book when he steps away to take a leak.
 Immediately he compares the loss to the desertion of a lover: the one that ripped your heart out, leaving a contagion to find her again.
 Our narrator seems a sensible sort, however, and eventually attempts to overcome the loss by re-creating the book, using the pictures of a second similar book, which he happened upon but which has no prose.